Towpath: Britain

 In Britain, most canals were built, owned and operated by private companies, and the towpaths were deemed to be private, for the benefit of legitimate users of the canal.
 The nationalisation of the canal system in 1948 did not result in the towpaths becoming public rights of way.
 Subsequent legislation, such as the Transport Act 1968, which defined the government's obligations to the maintenance of the inland waterways for which it was now responsible, did not include any commitment to maintain towpaths for use by anyone, however, some ten years later British Waterways started to relax the rule that a permit was required to give access to a towpath, and began to encourage leisure usage by walkers, anglers and in some areas, cyclists.
 The steady development of the leisure use of the canals and the decline of commercial traffic has resulted in a general acceptance that towpaths are open to everyone, and not just boat users.

 The concept of free access to towpaths is now enshrined in the legislation which transferred responsibility for the English and Welsh canals from British Waterways to the Canal & River Trust in 2012.
 Cycling permits are no longer required by the Canal & River Trust.
 However, not all canal towpaths are suitable for use by cyclists, and conflicts can arise between the differing user groups, leading to campaigns such as Stay Kind, Slow Down.
 Parts of some towpaths have been incorporated into the National Cycle Network, and in most cases this has resulted in the surface being improved.

+China

+There were many towpaths along the Three Gorges on the Yangtze River.
+They were accompanied by chains for holding onto and cylindrical rocks for wrapping ropes around.
+Some were stolen before the construction of the Three Gorges Dam, which submerged the towpaths.